VTA light rail: Expansion

 The system's first major expansion, Tasman West, opened in 1999, extending the rails from the northern end of the Guadalupe line to Mountain View.

 In May 2001, the first phase of the Tasman East extension opened, connecting the Tasman West line to Milpitas.
 New Kinki Sharyo low-floor light rail vehicles were introduced to this line the following year.
 Phase two of the Tasman East and the Capitol extension, completed in 2004, brought service east to the Great Mall of the Bay Area and the Alum Rock Transit Center.

 On October 1, 2005, the first phase of the Vasona extension was completed, extending the system from downtown San Jose through San Jose Diridon station to the Winchester Transit Center along a former Union Pacific Railroad right of way.

 The agency had ambitious plans to expand the light rail system, which have mostly been canceled.
 The Capitol Expressway extension would have extended the system 8 mi south from Alum Rock station to Capitol station, the second phase of the Vasona extension would have extended the system 1.5 mi south from Winchester station to the line's namesake Vasona Junction, and the Santa Clara / Alum Rock extension would have added 4 mi of track along the busy Santa Clara Street.
 Of these, only the Capitol Expressway extension (currently known as the Eastridge to BART Regional Connector) has gone forward, with construction on the 2.5 mile (4.0 km) extension beginning in June 2024.
 Phase 2 of the Vasona Extension has been cancelled, and the Santa Clara / Alum Rock extension became a bus rapid transit line, Rapid 522.
 No new lines have been added to the system since 2005.

 The system received a major reconfiguration in 2019 and 2020, coinciding with the completion of the Silicon Valley BART extension.
 The Orange Line was established between Mountain View, Milpitas (the new BART station), and Alum Rock, the Blue Line was truncated at Baypointe, and the Almaden Shuttle line was discontinued entirely and replaced with a new bus route.

 On May 26, 2021, a mass shooting occurred at the VTA light rail yard (Guadalupe Division).
 Ten people, including the gunman, were killed during the shooting, the deadliest in the history of the San Francisco Bay Area.
 As a result of the shooting, the entire light rail system was shut down for months.
-The system partially restarted on August 30, 2021, and fully restarted on September 18, 2021.
+The system partially restarted on August 30, 2021, and fully restarted a few weeks later on September 18.